jmajety-dev/Youtube-data-analysis-pipeline/README.md

 ## Pipeline Architecture

-The pipeline is designed to handle multiple stages of data processing, including:
+The pipeline is designed to handle multiple stages of data processing that will provide live data automatically to an fully customisazble dashboard for data analysts and scientists for their further analysis, including:

 - **Data Ingestion**:
-  - The majority of the data was initially in JSON format.
+  - The majority of the data was initially in JSON format with lots of unnecessary information.
-  - Data was captured using AWS Glue Crawler, which automatically identified and cataloged the data structure.
+  - Data will be automatically capture using an configured AWS Glue Crawler, that identified and cataloged the data structure.

 - **Automated Pipeline Trigger**:
   - An AWS Lambda function was created to automatically trigger the processing pipeline whenever new data is uploaded to the S3 landing data bucket.

 - **Data Cleaning and Transformation**:
-  - Two AWS Glue Studio jobs using Pyspark were created:
+  - Two AWS Glue Studio jobs were created to automate these two jobs:
-    - The first job cleans the raw data.
+    - The first job cleans the unnecessary information from the raw data.
-    - The second job converts the cleaned data from CSV format to Parquet format for optimized storage and querying.
+    - The second job combines the cleaned data with previously processed data into a structured table with a defined schema.
+This transformation enables the data to be used for building dashboards and performing queries, which was not possible with the raw data before processing.
-  - After cleaning and converting, the cleaned data is joined with the existing data to ensure consistency.
+  - After cleaning and processing, the cleaned data is joined with the existing data to ensure consistency.

 - **Data Validation**:
   - The transformed and joined data was validated using Amazon Athena to ensure accuracy and consistency.